 Once the LDTM has been notified of the accompanied test, they should email firstname.lastname@example.org for further information on the previous incident, giving the name of the candidate.
 The LDTM should also pass this information to the examiner who is conducting the driving test.

 If the police decide to take proceedings against the assailant(s) they should be given whatever assistance they require - for example, by provision of statements or by the giving of evidence.

-Prosecutions are the responsibility of the Lord Advocate and carried out by the Procurator Fiscal service.
-Private prosecutions are virtually unknown nowadays, and the examiner cannot initiate court action himself.
+Prosecutions are the responsibility of the Lord Advocate and carried out by the Crown Office and Procurator Fiscal Service.
+Private prosecutions are virtually unknown nowadays, and the examiner can’t initiate court action them self.

 8.21: Examiners and the law on third party insurance

 The Road Traffic Act requires the use of a motor vehicle to be covered by an insurance policy which insures the user of that vehicle against any liability they may incur for the death of, or personal injury to, a

 third party'.
 For these purposes, the term third party’ includes any passenger in that vehicle.
 It should be noted that a user of a motor vehicle does not incur a liability unless they are held to be negligent.

 An examiner is in no different position from any member of the public if they are injured as the result of negligence on the part of the driver of a motor vehicle.
 In relation to such a driver, an examiner is a `third party’, and the liability of that driver towards the examiner is one which must be covered by an insurance policy.
 An examiner who is injured in these circumstances (or if they’re killed, their dependents) is entitled to claim damages against the negligent driver.
 If negligence is not admitted, the examiner (or the dependants) can bring a civil action in the courts.
 The insurers of the negligent driver will normally pay damages agreed or awarded in such cases.